hugsy/gef/docs/features.md

    * `snprintf()`
    * `vsnprintf()`

-Just call the command to enable this functionality.
+Just call the command to enable this functionality. `fmtstr-helper` is an alias of `format-string-helper`.
 ```
 gef> fmtstr-helper
 ```